eth-educators/ethstaker-knowledgebase/faq.md

 If your validator proposes a block, then some of those rewards are immediately available to you in the form of [priority fees](rewards/chain-rewards.md#priority-fees) and [MEV](rewards/chain-rewards.md#mev) (if you are using an [MEV-Boost](validator-clients/mev-boost.md) relay).

 In future, when withdrawals have been enabled, you will be able to withdraw your ETH by exiting your validator and waiting in the [withdrawal queue](staking-glossary.md#validator-queue).

+## How much ETH do I need to stake to become a validator?

+Each key-pair associated with a validator requires locking 32 ETH to be activated, which represents your initial balance as well as your initial and maximum voting power for any validator.

 ## I proposed a block!
 What did I earn?